 Often one of the most overlooked steps in creating a content strategy is review.
-To fully gauge the effectiveness of your content, you should measure your content’s performance with quantifiable metrics.
+To fully gauge the effectiveness of content, the best practice is to measure content performance with quantifiable metrics.

-Thereafter, you can strategically tweak your content based on its performance.
+Thereafter, content can be strategically tweaked based on performance.